Darrin Madeley: Professional

-Ottawa Senators (1992–1996)
+Ottawa Senators

-Madeley signed with the Ottawa Senators as a free agent on June 20, 1992.
-He spent most of the 1992–93 season with the Senators AHL affiliate, the New Haven Senators, posting a 10-16-9 record with a 3.32 GAA and a .905 save percentage.
-Madeley did see some action in the NHL in 1992-93, as he made his NHL debut on November 5, 1992, against the Calgary Flames.
-In 30 minutes of action, Madeley allowed six goals, as the Senators lost to the Flames by a score of 8–4.
+An undrafted free agent, Madeley was offered contracts by the Boston Bruins and the Ottawa Senators of the National Hockey League (NHL).
+He signed with the Senators on June 20, 1992.
+Madeley's signing allowed the Senators to keep to their strategy of selecting goaltender Peter Sidorkiewicz in the 1992 NHL expansion draft and negotiate with their second goaltender pick.
+He was assigned to Ottawa's American Hockey League (AHL) affiliate, the New Haven Senators to being the 1992–93 season.
+He was recalled on November 2, swapping places with Ottawa's backup Steve Weeks.
+He made his NHL debut on November 5, against the Calgary Flames.
+In 30 minutes of action, Madeley allowed six goals, as the Senators lost to the Flames by a score of 8–4, and was pulled to be replaced by Sidorkiewicz.
 Madeley started for the Senators the next night against the Vancouver Canucks, as the Sens lost 4–1.
+He backed up Sidorkiewicz until November 17, when he swapped places with Weeks once gain.
 Overall, in two NHL games, Madeley was 0–2–0 with a 6.67 GAA and a .773 save percentage.
+With New Haven he posted a 10-16-9 record with a 3.32 GAA and a .905 save percentage.
+New Haven finished last in the Northern Division and out of the playoffs.
+For his play, he was named to the AHL's Second All-Star Team.